openxc/reference-vi/docs/README.md

 1. type "SU,43" to set the baud rate to 460800.
 This value is used by the test firmware.
 1. type "---" to exit configuration mode
-1. Remove power from the vehicle interface.
+1. Remove power from the VI.
 When power is reapplied, the settings will be changed.

 The commands can also be sent via UART0 on the LPC1769 to avoid the